BBVA/kvm/README.md

 Generic container for launching a Virtual Machine inside a Docker container.

+Features:
-It uses QEMU/KVM to launch the VM directly with PID 1, thus it doesn't depend on libvirt package.
+- It uses QEMU/KVM to launch the VM directly with PID 1.

-## Build instructions:

-* `docker build -t kvm:0.3 .`
-* `docker tag kvm:0.3 kvm:latest`
+- Non libvirt dependant.
+- It attaches to the VM as many NICs as the docker container has.
+- The VM gets the original container IPs.
+The container gets non-conflicting IPs

+Partially based on [RancherVM](https://github.com/rancher/vm) project.

 ## Running: